bge-barcoding/ibol-europe-gaplist-app/doc/README.md

 ### Helper script

 To build the database in one command, run `sh make_db.sh` in the root of the project.
 You'll need to activate the virtual environment first.

+## FAQ
+#### Why the occ. status can differ from the occ. status on the NSR website

+It is not known how the occurrence status (OS) is determined on the NSR website, but, for some species, it does not correspond to the OS found in the list of NSR species downloaded from the NBA link (`Taxa.txt`).

+In the NSR backbone computed in this project, we discard the subspecies, varietas, etc...
+Only species remain in the database as the lowest rank.
+However, the OSs of the discarded subspecies & Co are considered, and they can be used as OS for the species node.
+The following priority is taken into account:

+0a > 1[ab] > 2[abcd] > 3[abcd] > 4x > 0 > Null

+Example: When parsing the `Taxa.txt` file sequentially, if a species entry has an `empty` (Null) OS, we create the node with that status.
+Now, if later during the parsing we found a subspecies entries with OS=`0` we replace the OS.
+Again, later during the parsing, we found another subspecies with an occ. status `1a`, then the `1a` is retained.